-The Environmental Economic Research Division at NIER conducts economic impact analyses to provide a better basis for decisions on Sweden's environmental policy.
+The NIER's Environmental Economic Research Division conducts economic impact analyses to provide a better basis for decisions on Sweden's environmental policy.

-With the environmental quality objectives adopted by the Swedish Parliament, environmental policy decisions must meet higher standards of cost effectiveness and be preceded by economic impact analyses.
+With the environmental quality objectives adopted by the Swedish Parliament, environmental policy decisions must meet high standards of cost-effectiveness and be preceded by economic impact analyses.

-We evaluate environmental policy instruments through our research, our commissioned assignments and our work on developing models.
+We evaluate environmental policy instruments through research, commissions and work on developing models.

 The Environmental Economic Research Division conducts economic impact analyses to provide a better basis for decisions on Sweden's environmental policy.